-We have another instalment of our Jewelry Through The Ages series for you today in which we’re exploring the history of jewelry, starting from ancient Egyptian times right through to present day.
+We have another installment of our Jewelry Through The Ages series for you today in which we’re exploring the history of jewelry, starting from ancient Egyptian times right through to present day.
 In this post, we’re focusing on jewelry from the Renaissance period (from around 1500 to 1830 CE).

 The term “Renaissance” means “rebirth” and quite aptly sums up this time period, for it was an important time of social and cultural change.
 The Renaissance itself started after the Middle Ages in 14th century Italy and in the centuries following, it spread throughout Europe.
 New continents were discovered during this period and along with them came the expansion of trade and ultimately an increase in wealth.